OrGriss26/School_Distric_Analysis/README.md

 2. How is the school summary affected?

-  - The modified summary shows that with-in Thomas High School, the Average Math Score decreased, the Average Reading Score increased, the percentage of students Passing Math decreased, the percentage of students Passing Reading decreased, and the percentage of students Passing both Math and Reading decreased.
+  - The modified summary shows that with-in Thomas High School, the Average Math Score decreased, the Average Reading Score decreased, the percentage of students Passing Math decreased, the percentage of students Passing Reading decreased, and the percentage of students Passing both Math and Reading decreased.
 The adjusted summary is the lower graphic, and the original is the upper graphic.

 Original